-This thematic, female-curated series, now un its sixth season, connects women accross platforms in a unifying, multifacetd event, which includes a reception, an award ceremony, a performance and an afterparty.
+This thematic, female-curated series, now in its seventh season, connects women across platforms in a unifying, multifaceted event, which includes a reception, an award ceremony, a performance, and an afterparty.

 Lynn Bechtold, Milica Paranosic and Keve Wilson—the founders of Ladies First—are three women at the cutting edge of NYC’s contemporary music scene, and they are forging a new path in this creative concept of concert production.

 Ladies First - HONEYTRAPS -

 KGB Espionage Museum, 245 W 14th St, New York, NY 10011

 ‘It was an absolutely unique and refreshing experience in an intimate space packed with creativity and provocative commentary. a true privilege to be among such a talented group of artists.’ ~ Mona El-Naggar

 With Gloria Coates, Megan Curet, Pavla Niklova, Valerie Naranjo, Kathleen Supové, Margaret Leng Tan

 Milica, Lynn and Keve

 October 22, 2020 at 7 PM EDT